damienbod/AspNetCoreMultipleProject/src/DataAccessMySqlProvider/readme.md

 ```

-A EfCore DbContext can be added then like any other context supported by Entity Framework Core.
+A EfCore DbContext can be added like any other context supported by Entity Framework Core.

 ```csharp
 using System;